peter-patocka/sql-workshop/README.md

 ./run.sh up
 ```

+If you do not have a permission to execute file run `chmod +x run.sh`.

 All `./db/updates/*.sql` files are applied to initial database `dbname` (defined by environment variable `MYSQL_DATABASE`).

 To edit data, use [phpmyadmin](http://localhost:8000/) with user name `username` and password `password`.